benoit-liquet/COMBSS-GLM-R/APPLICATION/README.md

 test set using only **12 genes** out of 2,308.
 By contrast, the multinomial group Lasso requires **35 genes** to reach the same performance, and its standard cross-validated models (λ.min and λ.1se) select 30 and 28 genes respectively while achieving only 95% test accuracy.
-This represents a reduction of more than 65% in model size relative to the group Lasso for equivalent predictive performance.

 ### Best-Subset Inclusion Path